 The display itself is also now larger, reducing the borders by 40%.
 This is a 20% increase in screen size from the Series 6 and a whopping 50% increase from the Series 3 model by comparison.
 Not only does this add to the better visibility, but the design appears more modern and aesthetic.
-The rectangle watch face also features new pebble-like curves along the sides, a small but important detail not seen on any other generations of Apple Watch.
+The rectangle watch face also features new pebble-like curves along the sides, a small but important detail not seen on any other generation of Apple Watch.

 Apple has also released several new colors and special editions: